 "Every Person Deserves The Chance To Play Baseball"

-Scholarship: If you need assistance with the registration fee, please email firstname.lastname@example.org Check: To register and pay with check, enter the word - Check - with a capital C in the coupon code box at checkout.
+Scholarship: If you need assistance with the registration fee, please email firstname.lastname@example.org Paying with Check: To register and pay with check, enter the word - Check - in the coupon code box at checkout.
 You can mail the check to: The Miracle League of the South Hills, PO Box 12614, Pittsburgh, PA 15241

-2019 Spring Season May 11 - June 23 Noncompetitive games are on Saturday's with one Thursday Night Game Competitive games are on Sunday's with the youth competitive teams playing one Thursday Night Game
+2019 Fall Season Dates: Sept 14 - Oct 20 Miracle Division (non-competitive) games are on Saturday's with one Thursday Night Game Advanced Skills (competitive) games are on Sunday's w/the youth competitive teams playing one Thursday Night Game

 The Miracle League of the South Hills is an all inclusive program that allows individuals starting from the age of 5 and up to learn and play the fundamentals of baseball.